What is a Licensed Insolvency Trustee (Bankruptcy Trustee)?

 A Licensed Insolvency Trustee is an individual who has been licensed by the OSB (Office of the Superintendent of Bankruptcy) to administer to bankruptcy proceedings, including a consumer proposal.

 You must use the services of a Licensed Insolvency Trustee to file bankruptcy or make a consumer proposal.

-A Licensed Insolvency Trustee has their fees regulated by the government so the cost of going bankrupt will be the same regardless of which trustee you use.
+Licensed Insolvency Trustees (LITs) have their fees regulated by the government so the cost of going bankrupt will be the same regardless of which trustee you use.

 What is my Licensed Insolvency Trustee Responsible for?